Superrehtard/old_diaspora_wiki/Git-Workflow.md

-If you're a developer who wants to work on the Diaspora source code and submit your changes for consideration to be merged into the master branch, here's how.
+If you're a developer who wants to work on the Diaspora source code and submit your changes for consideration to be merged into core Diaspora* code, here's how.
 Thanks to [ThinkUp](https://github.com/ginatrapani/ThinkUp) for their awesome developer guide, which inspired ours.

+# Branching model

+Firstly the most important part, the branching model that Diaspora follows.
+Our branching model is based on [a post on Git branching models](http://nvie.com/posts/a-successful-git-branching-model/) by [nvie](http://nvie.com/about/).

+To make following this model easier we use [git-flow](https://github.com/nvie/gitflow) which contains high level extensions for this Git branching model.
+Please start by [installing the git-flow extensions](https://github.com/nvie/gitflow/wiki/Installation) as per installation instructions on their project page.
+There is also [a blog post](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/) explaining in short how git-flow basics work.

+Please note that the usage of git-flow extensions for Diaspora* does not stop the usage of vanilla git commands!
+If you are not able to use git-flow or do not feel comfortable with using it, please feel free to use normal git commands.
+But we do enforce the branching model so please read the branching model post carefully and follow the guidelines closely.

 # Quickfire Do's and Don't's

 If you're familiar with git and GitHub, here's the short version of what you need to know.
 Once you fork and clone the Diaspora code:

+*  **Never, ever, do anything in master branch.
+The branch develop is the head of development, master is for stable releases!**

-*  **Don't develop on the master branch.** Always create a development branch specific to [the issue](https://github.com/diaspora/diaspora/issues) you're working on.
+*  **Don't develop on the develop branch.** Always create a feature branch specific to [the issue](https://github.com/diaspora/diaspora/issues) you're working on.
 Name it by issue # and description.
-For example, if you're working on Issue #359, an aspect naming fix, your development branch should be called 359-aspect-names.
+For example, if you're working on Issue #359, an aspect naming fix, your feature branch should be called 359-aspect-names.
 If you decide to work on another issue mid-stream, create a new branch for that issue--don't work on both in one branch.

-* **Do not merge** the upstream master with your development branch; **rebase** your branch on top of the upstream master.
+* **Do not merge** the upstream develop with your feature branch; **rebase** your branch on top of the upstream develop.

-* **A single development branch should represent changes related to a single issue.** If you decide to work on another issue, create another branch.
+* **A single feature branch should represent changes related to a single issue.** If you decide to work on another issue, create another feature branch from develop.

 # Step-by-step (the short version)